 top of page

 In these uncertain times with the closure of major international development donors including DFID and USAID, it is more important than ever for organisations to develop robust, diverse fundraising strategies.
 At Kumva Consulting, this is what we specialise in.
-We have delivered our Theory of Fundraising and Diverse Fundraising Methods training to UN departments, government departments, civil society actors and grassroots NGOs in the UK, Eastern Europe, and East Africa.
-These sessions are designed to give your organisation a fighting chance when unrestricted project funding dries up.
-In other words, when donors leave.
-We cover units on social enterprise, knowledge markets, community fundraising and service delivery.
-We also provide training in bid writing and how to write strong proposals, but we strongly encourage organisations to focus on diverse fundraising methods first and foremost.
-This leads to organisations that are better able to withstand donor shock like the one we are experiencing with USAID.
+We have delivered our Theory of Fundraising and Diverse Fundraising Methods training to development partners and civil society actors in the UK, Eastern Europe, and East Africa.
+These sessions are designed to give your organisation a fighting chance when project funding dries up.
 Here are some of our most popular courses.

 Clean Bubbles